rtmigo/neatest_py/README.md

     exit(1)
 ```

-This script can be run on any OS with `python3 run_tests.py`.
+This script can be run with `python3 run_tests.py`.
+Now the command is short and cross-platform.

 But the simplest operation still requires non-obvious code.
 It is easier
 to copy `run_tests.py` to a new project than to recreate it.